-Currently, there are bicycle and pedestrian accommodations along the existing section of Darnestown Road.
+Currently, there are pedestrian and bicycle accommodations along Darnestown Road and new walking paths and pedestrian crossings will be installed throughout the Site.
 The 2018 Bicycle Master Plan identifies a sidepath along the Applicant's northern frontage of Darnestown Road.
-The Applicant is proposing to construct the ten-foot wide sidepath and street buffer along the Property frontage from Private Road B-4 to the frontage of the historic Belward Farm.
-The extension of the sidepath and the Darnestown Road Promenade will be completed to the Muddy Branch Road intersection under future phases.
-Conventional striped bike lanes which are currently located along Darnestown Road are proposed to be maintained as part of this Project.
+The Applicant will construct the ten-foot wide sidepath and street buffer along the Property frontage from Private Road B-4 to the frontage of the historic Belward Farm.